otagobioinformaticsspringschool/long-read-assembly/docs/pages/4_assembly_qc.md

 ### Run gfastats on a FASTA

-Let's get some basic statistics for an assembly using a tool called **gfastats**, which will output metrics such as N50, auN, total size, etc. We can try it out on a Verkko trio assembly of HG002 that's already been downloaded onto NeSI.
+Let's get some basic statistics for an assembly using a tool called **gfastats**, which will output metrics such as N50, auN, total size, etc. We can try it out on a Verkko trio assembly of HG002 that's already been downloaded onto the REANNZ HPC.

 !!! terminal "code"